Corinfar, 10 mg 100 pcs

 Symptoms

-Nifedipine causes peripheral vasodilation with severe and possibly prolonged systemic arterial hypotension: headache, facial hyperemia, prolonged marked BP decrease, sinus node suppression, bradycardia and/or tachycardia, bradyarrhythmia.
-In severe poisoning – loss of consciousness, coma.
+Nifedipine causes peripheral vasodilation with severe and possibly prolonged systemic arterial hypotension: headache, facial flushing, prolonged pronounced decrease in blood pressure, depression of the sinus node, bradycardia and/or tachycardia, bradyarrhythmia.
+In case of severe poisoning – loss of consciousness, coma.

 Treatment

-The treatment of overdose consists of standard procedures for eliminating the drug from the body.
-Administration of activated charcoal, gastric lavage (if necessary – small bowel lavage), restoration of stable hemodynamic parameters are indicated.
+Treatment of overdose consists of standard procedures for removing the drug from the body.
+The administration of activated carbon, gastric lavage (if necessary, lavage of the small intestine), and restoration of stable hemodynamic parameters are indicated.

-In case of overdose with prolonged nifedipine it is necessary to ensure the most complete elimination of the drug from the body, if possible – small intestine lavage in order to prevent further absorption of the active substance.
-When using laxatives it should be taken into account that PBMC may cause decrease of intestinal muscle tone up to intestinal atony.
+In case of an overdose of long-acting nifedipine preparations, it is necessary to ensure the most complete removal of the drug from the body, and, if possible, lavage of the small intestine in order to prevent further absorption of the active substance.
+When using laxatives, it should be taken into account that BMCC can cause a decrease in the tone of the intestinal muscles, up to intestinal atony.

-The antidote for nifedipine is calcium preparations.
-Intravenous injection of 10-20 ml of 10% solution of calcium chloride or calcium gluconate is indicated, followed by switching to prolonged infusion.
-If the administration of calcium preparations failed to achieve a sufficient rise in BP, alpha-adrenomimetics (dopamine, norepinephrine) may be used.
+The antidote to nifedipine is calcium preparations.
+Intravenous administration of 10-20 ml of a 10% solution of calcium chloride or calcium gluconate is indicated, followed by switching to a long-term infusion.
+If the administration of calcium supplements fails to achieve a sufficient increase in blood pressure, it is possible to use alpha-adrenergic agonists (dopamine, norepinephrine).

-In bradyarrhythmia – IV administration of atropine, beta-adrenomimetics.
-In life-threatening bradyarrhythmias, placement of a temporary pacemaker is recommended.
+For bradyarrhythmia – intravenous administration of atropine, beta-adrenergic agonists.
+For life-threatening bradyarrhythmias, installation of a temporary pacemaker is recommended.

-In case of development of heart failure – intravenous infusion of strophantine.
-Infusion therapy is recommended with caution due to the risk of volume overload of the heart.
+With the development of heart failure – intravenous administration of strophanthin.
+Infusion therapy is recommended to be carried out with caution due to the risk of volume overload of the heart.

-Careful monitoring of the heart, lungs and excretory system is necessary.
-It is recommended to monitor glucose concentrations (insulin release may decrease) and electrolytes (potassium, calcium) in the blood.
+Careful monitoring of the activity of the heart, lungs and excretory system is necessary.
+It is recommended to monitor the concentration of glucose (insulin release may decrease) and the content of electrolytes (potassium, calcium) in the blood.

 ---|---|